Ukraine: 9,000 of its troops killed since Russia began war | Law-Order

 - Ukraine

-Russia's invasion of Ukraine, which hits the half-year mark this week, has already killed some 9,000 Ukrainian soldiers, a general said, and the fighting Monday showed no signs that the war is abating.
+Russia's invasion of Ukraine has already killed some 9,000 Ukrainian soldiers since it began nearly six months ago, a general said, and the fighting Monday showed no signs that the war is abating.

-The U.N. says 5,587 civilians have been killed and 7,890 injured in the Russian invasion of Ukraine that began on Feb.
-24, although the estimate is likely conservative.

-“I feel hate towards Russians,'' said 74-year-old Liudmyla Shyshkina, standing on the edge of her destroyed fourth-floor apartment in Nikopol that no longer has walls.
-She is still injured from the Aug.
-10 blast that killed her 81-year-old husband, Anatoliy, on the spot.
+"I feel hate towards Russians," said 74-year-old Liudmyla Shyshkina, standing on the edge of her destroyed fourth-floor apartment in Nikopol that no longer has walls.
+She is still injured from the August 10 blast that killed her 81-year-old husband, Anatoliy.

-“The Second World War didn't take away my father, but the Russian world did,” noted Pavlo Shyshkin, his son.
+"The Second World War didn't take away my father, but the Russian war did," noted Pavlo Shyshkin, his son.

 There are widespread fears that continued shelling and fighting in the area could lead to a nuclear catastrophe.
 Russia has asked for an urgent meeting of the U.N.
-Security Council on Tuesday to discuss the situation around the Zaporizhzhia nuclear power plant.
+Security Council on Tuesday to discuss the situation.

-Vladimir Rogov, an official with the Russia-installed administration of the Zaporizhzhia region, said Monday that because of the shelling, staffing at the nuclear plant has been cut, with only skeletal personnel remaining to maintain its operation.
+Vladimir Rogov, an official with the Russia-installed administration of the occupied Zaporizhzhia region, said Monday that because of the shelling, staffing at the nuclear plant has been cut, with only skeletal personnel remaining to maintain its operations.

-On Monday though, Moscow turned its attention to one civilian death specifically.
+On Monday though, Moscow turned its attention to one specific civilian death.

-Russia blamed Ukrainian spy agencies for the car bombing on the outskirts of Moscow over the weekend that killed the daughter of a far-right Russian nationalist and ardent supporter of the invasion of Ukraine.
+Russia blamed Ukrainian spy agencies for the weekend car bombing on the outskirts of Moscow that killed the daughter of a far-right Russian nationalist who ardently supports the invasion of Ukraine.

-On the frontline, the Ukraine military said it carried out a strike on a key bridge over the Dnieper River in the Russian-occupied Kherson region.
-Local Russia-installed officials said it killed two people on Monday and wounded 16 others.
+On the front lines, the Ukraine military said it carried out a strike on a key bridge over the Dnieper River in the Russian-occupied Kherson region.
+Local Russia-installed officials said the strike killed two people Monday and wounded 16 others.

-Photos posted on social media showed thick plumes of smoke rising over the Antonivskiy Bridge, which has been a key supply route for the Russian military in Kherson.
+Photos on social media showed thick plumes of smoke rising over the Antonivskiy Bridge, an important supply route for the Russian military in Kherson.

-On the Russian-occupied Crimean Peninsula, anxiety has spread following a spate of fires and explosions at Russian facilities over the past two weeks.
+On the Russian-occupied Crimean Peninsula, anxiety has been spreading following a spate of fires and explosions at Russian facilities over the past two weeks.
 The Russian-backed governor of Sevastopol, Mikhail Razvozhaev, ordered that signs showing the location of bomb shelters be placed in the city, which had long seemed untouchable.

-''We are firm in pursuing in the international arena only those policies that meet the fundamental interests of the motherland,” Putin said.
-He maintains that Russia sent troops into Ukraine to protect it against the encroaching West.
+''We are firm in pursuing in the international arena only those policies that meet the fundamental interests of the motherland," Putin said.
+He maintains that Russia sent troops into Ukraine to protect its people against the encroaching West.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)